-- I In the Definitions toolbar, click here Explicit. - 2 In the Settings window for Explicit, locate the Input Entities section. - 3 From the Geometric entity level list, choose Boundary. - 4 Click Paste Selection. - 5 In the Paste Selection dialog box, type 367-370 in the Selection text field. - 6 Click OK.
+- I In the Definitions toolbar, click 🐚 Explicit. - 2 In the Settings window for Explicit, type Foundation 1 (Counter Shaft) in the Label text field. - 3 Locate the Input Entities section.
+From the Geometric entity level list, choose Boundary. - 4 Click Paste Selection. - 5 In the Paste Selection dialog box, type 367-370 in the Selection text field. - 6 Click OK.